home-assistant/home-assistant.io/source/_integrations/zha.markdown

 Since all Zigbee Coordinator radio adapters are very sensitive/susceptible to all types of EMI/EMF/RMI you should always try to optimize the placement of the Zigbee Coordinator and avoid known sources of interference.

 - Use a long USB extension cable and place Zigbee Coordinator away from interference and obstacles.
-  - Ensure USB extension cable is adequately shielded (thicker cables usually have better shielding).
+  - Ensure the USB extension cable is adequately shielded (thicker cables usually have better shielding).
   - Place Zigbee Coordinator away from electrical wires/cables, power supplies, and household appliances.
   - Extension cables also makes it easier to try different orientations of the adapter/antenna.